-The theatre had a flat auditorium and stackable seats, which had to be put in place and restacked on a regular basis, as the audi-torium was also rented out for birthday parties, wedding receptions, sporting club fundraisers, etc.
+The theatre had a flat auditorium and stackable seats, which had to be put in place and restacked on a regular basis, as the auditorium was also rented out for birthday parties, wedding receptions, sporting club fundraisers, etc.

 In the 1980s, the Mordialloc Council built a new library further down Parkers Road, where it remains today, and later turned the area vacated by the library at Shirley Burke into a multi-purpose area suitable for wedding receptions and the like.
-With approval from the Council,

 Later on, because the auditorium floor had started to subside and the rear wall of the auditorium started to lean out, the timber auditorium floor was removed, a concrete slab laid and full raked/tiered flooring installed.
 Proper theatre seating from Brighton’s Dendy Cinema was unbolted, transported to Shirley Burke and installed by theatre company members.

-Over those 50 years, as the Shirley Burke’s major user, MTC has provided an artistic and social outlet not only to many actors and directors, but also to handyman/set builders, technicians, costumiers, painters, ushers, coffee makers, etc, all of whom have volunteered their time to be part of a successful not-for-profit community theatre company.
+As the Shirley Burke’s major user, MTC has provided an artistic and social outlet not only to many actors and directors, but also to handyman/set builders, technicians, costumiers, painters, ushers, coffee makers, etc, all of whom have volunteered their time to be part of a successful not-for-profit community theatre company.